-Since then, Jetboil has refined and specialized their stoves systems for a variety of needs ranging from boiling water to simmering, snow melting for winter backpacking, and base camping.
+Since then, Jetboil has refined and specialized its stoves systems for a variety of needs ranging from boiling water to simmering, snow melting for winter backpacking, and base camping.
 Below, we explain how to choose between the different Jetboil cooking systems so you can find the one that best suits your needs and budget.

 Specs at a Glance